rodolphe37/my-awesome-custom-alert/README.md

 > - & error,
 > - you can choose if you want overlay effect or not
 > - you can change the modal alert dimensions (little, medium), if you don't write any props the default dimension is normal
+> - you can change default emoji with custom picture
 > - you can customize the modal background color for each type of alert
 > - you can change the title text & color
 > - you can change the message text color aswell